Understand

 Trincomalee, once known as Gokarna, has been a key center of Tamil culture for centuries.
 The Koneswaram Temple, dating back to at least the 7th century, is a major landmark.
 Thanks to its natural harbor, traders from Europe, the Middle East, Africa, and Asia have been stopping by for generations.

-Trincomalee has one of the largest natural deepwater harbours in the world, which has led to it being fought over as a prized and strategic place from which to project naval power.
+Trincomalee has one of the largest natural deepwater harbours in the world, which has led to it being fought over as a strategic place for the projection of naval power.
 When the Portuguese invaded in the 17th century, they destroyed the Koneswaram Temple and used its materials to build a fort.
 Over the years, the city changed hands between Dutch, French, Danish and British forces, with the latter taking control in 1795.
 During World War II, Trincomalee was bombed by the Japanese in 1942 because of its naval importance.

 Today, Trinco (as it is often called) is being developed as a tourist destination thanks to its incredible history and beaches.